Nicolaslonghiandrade/Nicolas-Longhiandrade/README.md

 # Nicolas-Longhiandrade
-Aluno do 1A do colégio estadual cívico militar presidente vargas
+Aluno do 1A do Colégio Estadual Cívico Militar Presidente Vargas